 The Ionian Dance by Sir Edward John Poynter, rediscovered after almost 100 years out of the spotlight, was the highlight of Bonhams' 19th Century Paintings sale today on 10th July, selling for £301,250 to the successful buyer amongst a multitude of telephone bidders.

 The re-emergence of The Ionian Dance at auction is the first time that the work has been seen for generations, having last appeared on the market in 1915.
 The Ionian Dance (1895) hails from the artist's most successful period, painted one year after Poynter was appointed Director of the National Gallery and one year before he was elected President of the Royal Academy.

 The painting was purchased by the notable collector Robert English and remained in his collection until his death in 1914.
 It was subsequently sold in his estate sale in 1915 and has remained in private hands since then.

-Another notable lot was Stanhope Alexander Forbes' harbor scene showing a sailor heading out to sea by candlelight ominously entitled Out into the Dark and Silence which realized £181,250.
+Another notable lot was Stanhope Alexander Forbes' harbour scene showing a sailor heading out to sea by candlelight ominously entitled Out into the Dark and Silence which realised £181,250.

 NOTES FOR EDITORS